Walter Brennan: Later career

-He joined the second season of the CBS sitcom To Rome with Love (1969–1971), with John Forsythe.
+He joined the second season of the CBS sitcom To Rome with Love (1969–1971) with John Forsythe.
 This was Brennan's last television series as a member of the permanent cast, although he did make a number of appearances on Alias Smith and Jones.

 Around this time he also starred in the TV movies The Young Country (1970), Two for the Money (1972) and Home for the Holidays (1972).
-He was announced for a Western, One Day in Eden but it does not appear to have been made.
+He was announced for a Western that was not made, One Day in Eden.

-He started filming Herbie Rides Again (1973) for Disney but fell ill and had to be replaced.
+He started filming Herbie Rides Again (1973) for Disney but fell ill and was replaced.

 Brennan's last screen appearance was in the Western Smoke in the Wind (1975), directed by Joseph Kane.

 Personal life

 In 1920, Brennan married Ruth Caroline Wells.
 They had three children in their 54-year marriage: Arthur, Walter, and Ruth.
-Ruth's husband, Dixon McCully Lademan, was a captain in the U.S. Navy in World War II, the Korean War, and the Vietnam War.
-Brennan's son Arthur Wells "Big Mike" Brennan and his wife, Florence Irene (Whitman) Brennan, lived in Joseph, Oregon.
-Brennan and his wife were members of the far-right and anti-communist John Birch Society.

 In 1940, Brennan purchased the 12,000-acre Lightning Creek Ranch, 20 miles north of Joseph, Oregon.
-He built the Indian Lodge Motel, a movie theater, and a variety store in Joseph, and continued going there between film roles until his death.
+He built the Indian Lodge Motel, a movie theater, and a variety store in Joseph, and continued retreating to the ranch between film roles until his death.
 Some members of his family continue to live in the area.